 b.
 Select the parameters which will be saved in the camera preset by checking boxes.
 You can filter the parameters by writing in the search bar.

 c.
-Then Confirm:

-d.
-Choose the name and location for your camera preset:
+Then Confirm and choose the name and location to save your camera preset: